spoonapps/docs/README.md

 2. The current display_name of the topic/section
 3. The name to change the topic/section to

-USAGE: `python migrate.py --type topic --current <current name> --to <new name>`
+USAGE: `python migrate.py --topic <topic> --section <section> --to <new name>`

-A topic migration will really just change the name in the **meta.yaml** file.
+If a `section` is not specified, a topic migration will be performed, only changing the name (and internal references) for the topic.

-A section migration will:

-1. Change the section display_name in **meta.yaml**
-2. Traverse the /docs dir and find any **meta.md** files with the old display_name, and change them appropriately
-3. Change the topic link, if it was for the migrated section
+If a `topic` and a `section` are specified, a section migration will be performed.
+The name of the topic will not change, but the name of the section, along with all internal references to that section, will be changed.

+#### Link Generator -- get_link.py

+Creates an internal link for use in the documentation.
+If you want to link to another topic/section, use this tool to generate a link for you to use.

+USAGE: `python get_link.py --topic <topic> --section <section>`

+#### Link Checker -- link_checker.py

+Goes through all the docs in the /doc folder and checks all the links to make sure they are valid.

+USAGE: `python link_checker.py`